MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 ### Create Outlook connection

+To create an Outlook connection, follow these steps.

 1. Select **New connection**.
 1. In the search box on the upper right corner, enter "Outlook.com".
 1. Select the plus symbol ("**+**") to create the connection.